Dirt Bike Insurance - How, Where and Why you should insure your motorcycle. Additional resources include: What to do if your dirt bike is stolen.

 Not only are you likely to pay more for insurance because you are young, rash and inexperienced ... but you are also likely to have what is termed an "Excess" applied to your insurance policy.

-An Excess is where you (the insured or you) have to pay a specified amount towards an insurance claim.
-The Excess amount could be anywhere from $500 to over $1,000 depending on the insurer and the insurance policy.
+An Excess is where you (the insured) have to pay a specified amount towards an insurance claim.
+The Excess amount could be anywhere from $500 to over $1,000 depending on the insurer and the terms of the insurance policy.

 Since this is money that you will have to pay (for example, in the event of a motor-vehicle accident), before your insurer pays the rest ... it is worth knowing exactly how much the Excess is and what conditions apply to it.